 This question is important because it tests the candidate’s comprehension of Java fundamentals and understanding of data structure.
 A correct answer also demonstrates strong logic skills.

 Finding a skilled, experienced and trustworthy developer to join your team is no easy feat.
 Though you will want to take additional qualifications into account as well – such as flexibility, personality and cultural fit – these Java interview questions will either confirm or dispel that the candidate can handle the technical aspects of the job.
+Tech recruitment companies can help alleviate this challenge.

-If you’re looking to hire qualified developers, Sparks Group offers staffing and recruiting services tailored to the needs of IT firms and IT government contractors.
+If you’re looking to hire qualified developers, Sparks Group offers IT staffing and recruiting services tailored to the needs of IT firms and IT government contractors.